clickfwd/yoyo/README.md

 </button>
 ```

-Extra parameters passed to an action are to the component method as regular arguments:
+Extra parameters passed to an action are made available to the component method as regular arguments:

 ```php
 public function addToCart($productId, $style)